 1. Examination of Design and Specifications

-Thoroughly review the system or component’s design and specifications to understand the intended operating conditions, maximum allowable pressure, and specific requirements for the pressure test.
+Thoroughly review the system or component’s design and specifications to understand the intended operating conditions, maximum allowable working pressure, and specific requirements for the pressure test.

 2. Selection of Test Method